 - Then reboot your computer to allow the changes to take effect.

-If all went smoothly, you should now be able to access linux partition from windows.
-Providing full read and write access to your ext2, ext3 or ext4 filesystems. enabling you to finally read or use Linux files from Windows.
+If all went smoothly, you should now be able to access Linux partition from windows.
+Providing full read and write access to your ext2, ext3 or ext4 filesystems. enabling you to finally open Linux files from Windows, and edit or use Linux files on Windows.